 His main clinical interests are in the treatment of neck and back problems and sports injuries.
 He also has a special interest in hip and shoulder problems.

 Dominic has been involved in sports as a physiotherapist at the highest level.
 He has worked as Team Great Britain Physiotherapist with six different sports in more than 30 different countries around the world.
 This has included the Olympic Games, Commonwealth Games, World University Games, Youth Olympic Games, World Games and more than 15 Gymnastics World and European Championships.
-Most recently he was helping Ineos Team UK as they prepared their challenge for the 36th Americas Cup in 2021 in New Zealand.
+He is currently working with INEOS Britannia as they prepare their challenge for the 37th Americas Cup in 2024.
 If your injury is sports-related you can rely on one of the most experienced sports physiotherapists in the country to help you get to the root of your problem and find a solution.

 Rachael has taken over the mantle of being official practice “grown-up” since she joined us!
 Initially graduating in 1999 with a BSc in Sports Science, she then graduated with First Class Honours as a physiotherapist in 2003.
 Rachael spent six years as head physiotherapist at Havant Rugby Club and has a special interest in the diagnosis and treatment of shoulder problems.
 When she is not with us in the clinic, Rachael works as an advanced clinical practitioner at Queen Alexandra Hospital.
 Her experience of working closely with the Orthopaedic Consultants on a daily basis means that you will benefit from the knowledge she gains in this environment and the latest research guided treatment regimes.